 Copyright 2015 – E. J. D’Alise (3,060 words)

 No shit, there I was, hiking in the woods when I heard something running at a pretty good clip and coming right at me.
 I couldn’t see what it was, but I could see the tops of shrubs and trees parting, something huge and fast paying them no mind as it made a beeline for the clearing where I had stopped to rest.

 I transferred my sandwich to my other hand and drew my gun.
 I wished I had grabbed the carbine when I left home.
-Unless deadly accurate, my .45 was not going to stop whatever was heading my way, but it was better than nothing.
+Unless I was deadly accurate, my .45 wasn’t going to stop whatever was heading my way, but it was better than nothing.